brightinteractive/api-docs/doc/how-to-sync-from-external.md

 In this case there will a unique identifier for each asset from the source system e.g. 'PIM10001'

-In Asset Bank you create a new attribute e.g. 'PIM Identifer' which will be assigned an Asset Bank attribute ID e.g. '704'
+In Asset Bank you create a new attribute e.g. 'PIM Identifier' which will be assigned an Asset Bank attribute ID e.g. '704'

 ## Creating new Assets

 The process to create a new asset will follow the standard [upload process](how-to-upload.md).

-Ensure that metadata external unique identifier has been populated.
+Ensure that the metadata external unique identifier has been populated.
 ```
 {
   "attributes": [